igorlima/unapologetic-thoughts/pages/quick-notes.md

   - When everything feels hard to do, focus on the "MAT" rule.
     - The simple trick that changed how I get things done (and made it a habit) is what I call The Minimal Action Trigger (MAT).
       - What's MAT?
 It's the smallest possible action that triggers motion.
 It's so simple your brain can't say no.
+- Tue, May 27, 2025 - 2025a05m27d
+  - People will believe almost anything, and that's a dangerous reality.
+It's no wonder why con artists succeed or why crooked politicians can lie and increase in popularity.
+We tend to believe what we want to be true.
+We're all susceptible to sometimes letting self-interest, greed, fear, and ignorance get in the way of truth.
+    - The human tendency to believe what we want to be true, making us vulnerable to manipulation and misinformation.
+- Sun, May 25, 2025 - 2025a05m25d
+  - If you’re sacrificing everything else in your life - family ties, friends, community involvement, good activities - in service. you’ll likely stop work only to find you have nothing meaningful to fill your days.
+    - A healthy work-life balance during one's career is key to a good retirement.
+    - While money is important, sacrificing everything else for savings can lead to an empty and meaningless retirement.
+- Sun, May 25, 2025 - 2025a05m25d
+  - The best things in life - trust, talent, luck - have one thing in common: the harder you chase them, the faster they run.
+  - The best things in life - trust, talent, luck - have one thing in common: the harder you chase them, the faster they run.
+Your reputation is the only magnet strong enough to make them come to you.
+- Sun, May 25, 2025 - 2025a05m25d
+  - Don't rush any decision that isn't urgent.
+Don't let the relief of scratching something off your to-do list cause you to rush.
+Some things will go away on their own.
+And if you rush a decision, you might have to undo it later, or solve a problem that decision created.
+    - Think ahead, but don't overwhelm yourself.
+You don't have to figure everything out in one day.
+You won't be able to anyway.
+    - It emphasizes the importance of avoiding hasty choices, especially when something isn't urgent.
+    - Many problems resolve themselves naturally and rushing into decisions can lead to regret or further complications.
+- Sun, May 18, 2025 - 2025a05m18d
+  - Your emotions are not problems to fix.
+They’re messages to hear.
+Ignore them, and they’ll show up and make things worse.
+Listen to them.
+They will guide you back to yourself.
+You’re not weak for feeling.
+You’re human.
+- Sun, May 18, 2025 - 2025a05m18d
+  - You have two choices when something annoys you—ignore it or try to fix it.
+    - Two primary choices: ignoring the issue or attempting to fix it.
+      - Ignore it: Most things won’t be fixable, and wasting energy on them only drains you.
+      - It highlights that most problems are not fixable, and expending energy on them can be draining.
 - Sun, May 04, 2025 - 2025a05m04d
   - What separates good work from great isn't talent but persistence.
 The most successful people aren't those who feel motivated all the time; they're the ones who work even when they don't feel like it.
 - Mon, Apr 28, 2025 - 2025a04m28d